 WP_CONTENT_DIR/cache/must be writable for the webserver.
 The plugin checks this and might abort with an error message like “dir is missing” or “dir is not writeable”.
 If this happens, check your directory permissions.

-If you can’t do that (because your webserver-hoster does not allow that etc.) you can leave the Cacher switched off.
+You can leave the Cacher switched off if you can’t do that (because your webserver-hoster does not allow that).

 - Handle unavailable APIs:

-If the API is offline, the plugin can try to save this situation by using cached data (even if the Cacher is switched off: if the Cacher was active before and created some cached data this data is used).
+If the API is offline, the plugin can try to save this situation using cached data (even if the Cacher is switched off: if the Cacher was active before and created some cached data, this data is used).
 You have some options there.

-The free Plugin sends an simple request to an URL.
-To this http(s)-request you can add Authentication-Info or an Browser-Useragent:
+The free Plugin sends a simple request to an URL.
+To this HTTP(s)-request, you can add Authentication-Info or a Browser-User-agent: